-SANTA ANA, Calif. - As recreational marijuana sales are about to become legal, state officials took new steps to educate anyone interested in getting into the green business.
+SANTA ANA, Calif.
+(KABC) -- As recreational marijuana sales are about to become legal, state officials took new steps to educate anyone interested in getting into the green business.

 The California Department of Food and Agriculture held a cultivation and licensing workshop in Santa Ana Tuesday.